notslang/dotfiles/README.md

 # how it works

 By default, the stow command will create symlinks for files in the parent directory of where you execute the command.
-This dotfiles setup makes no assumptions about where the repo is located, and runs all the stow commands with `Makefile`.
+This dotfiles setup makes no assumptions about where the repo is located, and runs all the stow commands with `install.sh`.

-To install the configs, clone this repo to the location of your choice, `cd` into the repo directory, and run `make install`.
+To install the configs, clone this repo to the location of your choice, `cd` into the repo directory, and run `./install.sh`.
 This will run a series of stow commands to symlink all the config files in this repo to where they belong in your home directory.

-If you don't want to install a particular set of config files, remove the corresponding line in `Makefile` and that directory will be omitted.
+If you don't want to install a particular set of config files, remove the corresponding line in `install.sh` and that directory will be omitted.
 For example, if you don't use [Neovim](https://neovim.io/) you would remove the line `stow --target ~/.config nvim`.

 Note: Stow can only create a symlink if a config file does not already exist.
 If a default file was created upon program installation you must delete it first before you can install a new one with stow.
 This does not apply to directories, only files.